 How much does parking cost?

-The registration clerk will stamp parking tickets for the Children's garage.
+The registration clerk will stamp parking tickets for the Boston Children's garage.
 This garage is directly across the street from the main driveway to the hospital.
 Families with stamped tickets pay a reduced fee for parking.

 Questions and concerns